Pinterest Secret Boards have lots to offer individuals and businesses! As the name says, they’re secret!

 The Pinterest ‘send’ function isn’t available to use from a Pinterest secret board.
 To send a pin to someone from a secret board you would need to temporarily (or permanently) change the board setting to public from secret.
 To do this:

-#2) In the edit tab scroll down to the ‘Secret’ setting and move the toggle to the left to make the board public.
+#2) In the ‘Edit your board’ popup window that appears, move the toggle from right to left to make the board public.

 #3) Now go to the pin you want to share and share it in the normal fashion.